segasai/desi_retriever/README.md

 This is a tool that allows you to fetch desi spectra without manually downloading them.

-You may also consider using 'SPARCL' instead https://astrosparcl.datalab.noirlab.edu/ for another interface
+You may also consider using SPARCL https://astrosparcl.datalab.noirlab.edu/ for another interface.

 ## Installation